Graduate Student Handbook

 Deadlines for completing the qualifying examination are listed in Important Information and Dates.
 Extensions beyond these deadlines must be approved by the Graduate Chair and normally require medical, compassionate or other severe extenuating grounds.
 Failure to complete the Qualifying Examination by the deadline will result in an automatic outcome of “Fail-Redo”.
 In this case the outcome of an assessment at a later date can only be “Pass” or “Fail-Withdraw”.

-Qualifying Examination Committee: In the term before the examination is to be held, and no less than three weeks before the scheduled preparatory meeting, the Supervisor and Candidate suggest to the Graduate Program Coordinator the names of three potential Examiners (see below).
+Qualifying Examination Committee: In the term before the examination is to be held, and no less than three weeks before the scheduled preparatory meeting, the Supervisor and Candidate suggest to the Graduate Program Coordinator the names of three potential Examiners (see below) and the general areas each will question.
 The Examiners comprise three faculty members who represent different fields of expertise relevant to the Candidate’s discipline.
 There is no stream requirement (i.e. it is permissible for all three Examiners to belong to the same stream).

 At least two of the Examiners must be regular or Joint-appointed faculty members in the Department of Biology.
 A maximum of one Examiner may be chosen from among the Candidate’s advisors.
 Lastly, a maximum of one Examiner may be one of the following provided they have membership in the School of Graduate and Postdoctoral Studies: